2023 All-Ireland Senior Football Championship final

-The 2023 All-Ireland Senior Football Championship final was the 136th final of the All-Ireland Senior Football Championship and the culmination of the 2023 All-Ireland Senior Football Championship.
-The match was played at Croke Park in Dublin on 30 July 2023.
+The 2023 All-Ireland Senior Football Championship final was a Gaelic football match played at Croke Park in Dublin on 30 July 2023 between Dublin and Kerry, the culmination of the 2023 All-Ireland Senior Football Championship.
+It was the 136th final of that sport's primary competition, the All-Ireland Senior Football Championship.

-Defending champions Kerry took on Leinster champions Dublin.
-Dublin won the final by two points, on a scoreline of 1–15 to 1–13 to claim their 31st title.
+Defending champion Kerry lost to Leinster champion Dublin by two points, on a scoreline of 1–15 to 1–13 to claim their 31st title.

 The game was televised nationally on RTÉ2 as part of The Sunday Game live programme, presented by Joanne Cantwell from the Croke Park studio, with analysis from Ciarán Whelan, Peter Canavan and Tomás Ó Sé.
 Match commentary was provided by Darragh Maloney, assisted by Éamonn Fitzmaurice.
 The game was also televised on BBC Two and internationally on GAAGO for the first time.
+BBC coverage was presented by Croke Park by Sarah Mulkerrins for the first time with punditry by Mickey Harte, Oisin McConville and Michael Murphy in the studio, Thomas Niblock and Philly McMahon on commentary and Orla Bannon pitch-side.

 An average of 971,000 people watched the game, with a peak figure of 1.24 million as the match reached its climax.
 The game received a 77% audience share.